 Understand Them to More Effectively Find and Strike a Connection With Them

-A solid understanding of prospective birth parents is the foundation on which everything else you do in adoption is built.
+The foundation on which everything else you do in adoption is built is a solid understanding of prospective birth parents.
 Start from a position of understanding and empathy, create additional opportunities to connect with the right expectant parents, and be emotionally and intellectually prepared.

-- the six key influencers that affect whether someone will make an adoption plan and the corresponding characteristics of those who choose adoption
+- the 6 key influencers that affect whether someone will make an adoption plan and the corresponding characteristics of those who choose adoption

-- the Millennial Generation and Generation Z and six key takeaways that will affect your profile, outreach efforts, and much more
+- the Millennial Generation and Generation Z and 6 key takeaways that will affect your profile, outreach efforts, and much more

-- the five fears that you likely share with expectant parents and how understanding this can help you connect with them
+- the 5 fears that you likely share with expectant parents and how understanding this can help you connect with them